 A.M.
 Best gives Mass Mutual an A++ on financial strength, which puts them in the top fifteen of all life insurance companies.

-Although we couldn’t compare rates, because we couldn’t get a quote, we are betting that Mass Mutual LTC and hybrid policies are on the expensive end of the spectrum.
+Although we couldn’t compare rates, because we couldn’t get a quote, we are betting that Mass Mutual long-term care and hybrid insurance policies are on the expensive end of the spectrum.
 Shop around to get the best deal.